 Tilray Brands, Inc. to Announce First Quarter Fiscal 2023 Financial Results on October 7, 2022

-/EIN News/ -- NEW YORK and LEAMINGTON, Ontario, Sept.
-23, 2022 (GLOBE NEWSWIRE) -- Tilray Brands, Inc. (“Tilray” or the “Company”) (Nasdaq: TLRY; TSX: TLRY), a leading global cannabis-lifestyle and consumer packaged goods company inspiring and empowering the worldwide community to live their very best life, today announced that the Company will release financial results for its first quarter fiscal 2023 ended August 31, 2022 on October 7, 2022 at 8:30 an Eastern Time.
+NEW YORK and LEAMINGTON, Ontario, Sept.
+23, 2022 (GLOBE NEWSWIRE) -- Tilray Brands, Inc. ("Tilray" or the "Company") TLRYTLRY, a leading global cannabis-lifestyle and consumer packaged goods company inspiring and empowering the worldwide community to live their very best life, today announced that the Company will release financial results for its first quarter fiscal 2023 ended August 31, 2022 on October 7, 2022 at 8:30 an Eastern Time.

 Live Audio Webcast: